fouched/go-webapp-templ/README.md

 ### Step 6 : Change repository implementations
 Repositories are injected via config.App which is configured when the application initializes.
-The application come with a native SQL implementation, and an upper/db one.
+The application comes with a native SQL implementation, and an upper/db one.
 Update main.go to switch implementations - this can logically also done via environment based configuration if need be.

 ## Dependencies